BirjanBilly/The-Deep-Learning-Models-and-Time-Series-Forecasting/README.md

   <img src="docs/figures/figure_3_final_improvements.png" width="760" alt="Formal improvements by fold and model">
 </p>

-The final experiment evaluates RiskGraph on 226 previously unseen forecast origins in 2025, using models fitted on data through 2023 and promotion decisions determined exclusively from 2024 validation evidence.
+The final experiment evaluates 226 previously unseen forecast origins in 2025, using models fitted on data through 2023 and promotion decisions determined exclusively from 2024 validation evidence.
-The raw neural ensembles achieved reductions in mean pinball loss of 0.252% for the Transformer, 1.790% for Tail-GAN, and 1.770% for GOM relative to EWMA.
-However, none of these candidates satisfied the predefined promotion criteria based on 2024 validation data.
-Consequently, the formal 2025 forecasting system retained the statistical benchmark, with no neural-model improvement in its deployed forecasts.
+The raw neural ensembles achieved reductions in mean pinball loss of 0.252% for the Transformer, 1.790% for Tail-GAN, and 1.770% for GOM relative to the EWMA baseline.
-This distinction between raw predictive performance and validation-approved forecasting is central to RiskGraph: improvements observed retrospectively are not sufficient grounds for activating a neural model.